DanielLashyn/AmazonFireTablet/README.md

 # AmazonFireTablet
-Repository about different use cases for Amazon Fire Tablets
+Welcome to my repository of use cases for Amazon Fire Tablets.
+Goal of this repository is to have a guide of ways to repurpose an Amazon Fire Tablet.
+You are more then welcomed to give one of these projects a try.

 ## Introduction: